Week 5: 3D scanning and printing

-This week’s topic: 3D scanning and printing.
-For my individual work I physically printed the Week 2 root-style planter on the omni-wheel base—moving from CAD to a long FDM build on a Bambu Lab H2D, with filament prep, slicing in Bambu Studio, a failed first iteration, and a second run after fixing how the root and base join in CAD.
+3D scanning and printing week.
+I physically printed the Week 2 root-style planter on the omni-wheel base: CAD to a long FDM build on a Bambu Lab H2D, with filament prep, slicing in Bambu Studio, a failed first iteration, and a second run after I fixed how the root and base join in Blender.
+I also scanned a real object with Luma 3D to document the capture workflow, scanner settings, and final digital result.

 What I expected going in